 Even as its acceptance is increasing, there is still a lingering stigma associated with its use, which could be due to a lack of factual understanding of the drug in a clinical sense.

 Cannabis is the botanical name for marijuana and refers to the oils which can be extracted from hashish, hemp, and marijuana.
-The most common way of administrating cannabis is to smoke it, not unlike a marijuana cigarette (or a “joint” as its referred to colloquially), but there is planning underway for the manufacturers of e-cigarettes which could be an attractive alternative to the caregiver and patient.
+The most common way of administrating cannabis is to smoke it, not unlike a marijuana cigarette (or a “joint” as it’s referred to colloquially).
+For instance, those learning how to smoke moonrocks (a cannabis concentrate) might want to use a high-quality device like a vaporizer or a glass pipe.
+However, when it comes to e-cigarette manufacturers, they always have plans underway for alternative products that could be attractive to caregivers and patients.
 E-cigarettes would greatly reduce the hot gases, ash, tar, and oily resins entering the sensitive tissues of the lungs.
-The cooler vapor inhaled from the e-cigarette consists primarily of cannabinoids which would enter the lungs in the form of minute droplets of oil and then be absorbed in the bloodstream.
+The cooler vapor inhaled from the e-cigarette consists primarily of cannabinoids which would enter the lungs in the form of minute droplets of oil and then be absorbed into the bloodstream.
 This action provides an effective pain suppressor to the patient.